-For the chain of prompts (Supplementary fig.5-6) used with GPT models, the aim was to reduce the number of tokens in the prompt and simplify the task for the language model by splitting it into two subtasks where the first prompt (Supplementary fig.5) focuses on the task of extracting relevant biomarkers from the clinical trial input and returning a list with AND/OR indicators.
-While the second prompt's (Supplementary fig.6) focus is processing the biomarkers and structuring the final JSON output with DNF.
+For the chain of prompts used with GPT models, the aim was to reduce the number of tokens in the prompt and simplify the task for the language model by splitting it into two subtasks where the first prompt (Supplementary Fig. 9) focuses on the task of extracting relevant biomarkers from the clinical trial input and returning a list with AND/OR indicators.
+While the second prompt's (Supplementary Fig. 10) focus is processing the biomarkers and structuring the final JSON output with DNF.

-Direct Preference Optimization (DPO) Fine-tuning
+Direct Preference Optimization (DPO) fine-tuning

 Fine-tuning is a technique used to adapt the LLM to a downstream task and return responses that meet specific requirements.
 Compared to prompting techniques, during fine-tuning the model's pre-trained parameters are adjusted.
-The Direct Preference Optimization algorithm (DPO) optimizes the language model (also referred to as policy) by using preference data directly and minimizing the loss function:
+The Direct Preference Optimization algorithm (DPO) optimizes the language model (also referred to as policy) by using preference data directly and minimizing the loss function, as shown in Eq.
+(1):

 Where x is the prompt and y is the completion.
-The annotation y_W refers to the winning completion (desired output), the completion humans prefer over the losing y_L completion (rejected output).
-This loss function directly optimizes the policy model with parameters θ to increase the probability of the preferred completions $\pi{\theta}(y_W|x)$ compared to the dispreferred completions $\pi{\theta}(y_L|x)$.
+The annotation $y_W$ refers to the winning completion (desired output), the completion humans prefer over the losing $y_L$ completion (rejected output).
+This loss function directly optimizes the policy model with parameters $\theta$ to increase the probability of the preferred completions $\pi{\theta}(y_W|x)$ compared to the dispreferred completions $\pi{\theta}(y_L|x)$ .
 The reference model probabilities in the denominator constrain the update to not deviate too far from the original.

 Fine-tuning large language models can be very expensive, it requires a lot of GPU memory.
-Parameter-efficient fine-tuning methods, such as Quantized Low Rank Adaption (QLoRA) 41, allow the adaptation of models with a large number of parameters without sacrificing performance by significantly reducing the number of trainable parameters.
-QLoRA combines the concept of quantization and Low-Rank Adaptation (LoRA) 42.
+Parameter-efficient fine-tuning methods, such as Quantized Low Rank Adaption (QLoRA), allow the adaptation of models with a large number of parameters without sacrificing performance by significantly reducing the number of trainable parameters.
+QLoRA combines the concept of quantization and Low-Rank Adaptation (LoRA).
 The LoRA technique assumes that a small number of weight parameters require adaptation when fine-tuning a pre-trained model with full-rank weight matrix $W_0 \in R^{d \times k}$ for a downstream task.
-LoRA takes advantage of this by decomposing W_0 into two low-rank matrices $B \in R^{d \times r}$ and $A \in R^{r \times k}$, and rank $r \ll min(d, k)$, such that: $W_0 + \Delta W = W_0 + BA$
+LoRA takes advantage of this by decomposing $W_0$ into two low-rank matrices $B \in R^{d \times r}$ and $A \in R^{r \times k}$ , and rank $r \ll \min(d, k)$ , such that the relationship in Eq.
+(2) holds.

+$$W_0 + \Delta W = W_0 + BA \tag{2}$$

-During fine-tuning, W_0 is fixed, and matrices A and B contain the trainable parameters.
-Initially, ΔW is zero since a random Gaussian initialization is used for A and zero initialization for B. LoRA also rescales $\Delta W x$ by α/r , where α is a constant and r is the rank.
+During fine-tuning, $W_0$ is fixed, and matrices A and B contain the trainable parameters.

+Initially, $\Delta W$ is zero since a random Gaussian initialization is used for A and zero initialization for B. LoRA also rescales $\Delta W x$ by $\alpha/r$ , where $\alpha$ is a constant and r is the rank.
 This low-rank approximation allows efficient fine-tuning of a small subset of adapted weights B and A. Additionally, QLoRA involves freezing the pre-trained parameters in a quantized representation while fine-tuning the extra set of Low-Rank Adapters.

 We employed DPO with QLoRA to fine-tune the Hermes-2-Pro-Mistral-7B model.
-During the training process, we used the paged AdamW 32bit optimizer with a learning rate of 5e-5, specifying the step size taken by the optimizer during backpropagation to adjust the trainable parameters and minimize the loss function.
+During the training process, we used the paged AdamW 32 bit optimizer with a learning rate of 5e-5, specifying the step size taken by the optimizer during backpropagation to adjust the trainable parameters and minimize the loss function.
 Moreover, we allow the model to train for 200 steps with a batch size of 8.
 For the beta factor in the DPO loss function we used the default value 0.1.